-Why my clients stop watching Netflix and YouTube
+Why my clients stop watching YouTube

 Last week I had two clients mention to me that they’ve lost interest in YouTube and Netflix.
-I want to share these stories and my theory on why my clients stop watching Netflix.
+I want to share these stories and my theory on why my clients stop watching YouTube and Netflix.
 Don’t worry.
 It’s not about imposing a strict screen time limit or heavily relying on self-discipline.
 It’s better than that.

-Mike & Netflix
+How Mike stopped binge-watching Netflix

-Let’s look at the first client.
-Let’s call him Mike.
+Let’s look at the first client Mike.

 Mike is a medical practitioner based in the UK.
 When we started working together, the biggest concern he had was the sheer amount of time he spent watching Netflix.
 He spent so much time doing it, he didn’t have time to maintain his patient notes properly, do follow-ups, go to the gym, or even have a proper sleep schedule.